Okinawa Churaumi Aquarium: Okinawa Ocean Expo Aquarium

 Expo '75 was held in Okinawa, Japan, at the Ocean Expo Park, where an aquarium centered on marine life was displayed.
 In 1976, the Okinawa Ocean Expo Aquarium was established as a national park on the site of the venue.
+The former aquarium was designed by Fumihiko Maki.

 The Okinawa Ocean Expo Aquarium and the Okichan Theater started operations with the facilities used at the Expo.
 At that time, the largest main tank in the aquarium had a water volume of 1100000 l, which was the largest in the world.